elkiwy/homepage-cljs/README.md

 # Backend management
 Currently this project offers the chance to sync data with a backend through an account that you can create inside the app.
 The account creation is totally optional and it only give the user the chance to share the same config between multiple devices and browsers.

-No email is necessary and the create an account you will only have to give a username and a password, the backend will do all the magic.
+No email is necessary and to create an account you will only have to give a username and a password, the backend will do all the magic.

-The data is currently stored inside a db in a subdomain of [elkiwyart.com](https://www.elkiwyart.com) with the password being hashed with the sha256 algorithm.
+The data is stored inside a db in a subdomain of [elkiwyart.com](https://www.elkiwyart.com) with the password being hashed before being stored.

 # Screenshots